CTSRD-CHERI/cheri-exercises/src/introduction/exercise_vm_image.md

 ## Windows

-We use the Windows Subsystem for Linux (WSL) to run the Linux qemu binaries.
+We use the Windows Subsystem for Linux (WSL) to run the Linux QEMU binaries.
 A short introduction to WSL and an installation guide can be found [here](https://learn.microsoft.com/en-us/windows/wsl/).

 1. Install Ubuntu WSL with `wsl --install -d Ubuntu`.
 Note, this will install either an Ubuntu VM or a Linux compatibility layer on your machine.
 See [here](https://learn.microsoft.com/en-us/windows/wsl/) for more details on WSL.
 1. Setup a username and password for WSL Ubuntu during the installation process.